Families First for Children Pathfinder

 The Pathfinder programme falls into four broad areas, and we will be working closely with families and partner organisations to ‘test and learn’ ways of working within each of them.
 They are:

-Multi-agency Safeguarding Arrangements
+Multi-agency Safeguarding Arrangements and System Reform

 We want to create greater consistency and accountability across all multi-agency safeguarding arrangements, so that leaders at the right level are making the right decisions for local children and families.